Trismegiste/Are-Php-Traits-Good-Or-Evil/README.md

 ## Trait : the good part

 Traits are defined as "horizontal inheritance".
 Therefore it's good to prevent the copy-paste antipattern.
 Kewl.
+Let's start with an history lesson of Java.

-Do you recall the "Impl" suffix in java API ?
+Do you recall java API classes with the "Impl" suffix ?

 ```java
 class RMIServerImpl implements RMIServer...